Mass media: Audio recording and reproduction

-Internet
+Internet media

-The Internet (also known simply as "the Net" or less precisely as "the Web") is a more interactive medium of mass media, and can be briefly described as "a network of networks".
+The Internet is a more interactive medium of mass media, and can be briefly described as "a network of networks".
 Specifically, it is the worldwide, publicly accessible network of interconnected computer networks that transmit data by packet switching using the standard Internet Protocol (IP).
 It consists of millions of smaller domestic, academic, business and governmental networks, which together carry various information and services, such as email, online chat, file transfer, and the interlinked web pages and other documents of the World Wide Web.

-Contrary to some common usage, the Internet and the World Wide Web are not synonymous: the Internet is the system of interconnected computer networks, linked by copper wires, fibre-optic cables, wireless connections etc.; the Web is the contents, or the interconnected documents, linked by hyperlinks and URLs.
+The Internet is the system of interconnected computer networks, linked by copper wires, fibre-optic cables, and wireless connections, while the Web is the contents of the internet linked by hyperlinks and URLs.
 The World Wide Web is accessible through the Internet, along with many other services including e-mail, file sharing and others described below.

-Toward the end of the 20th century, the advent of the World Wide Web marked the first era in which most individuals could have a means of exposure on a scale comparable to that of mass media.
-Anyone with a web site has the potential to address a global audience, although serving to high levels of web traffic is still relatively expensive.
-It is possible that the rise of peer-to-peer technologies may have begun the process of making the cost of bandwidth manageable.
-Although a vast amount of information, imagery, and commentary (i.e. "content") has been made available, it is often difficult to determine the authenticity and reliability of information contained in web pages (in many cases, self-published).
-The invention of the Internet has also allowed breaking news stories to reach around the globe within minutes.
-This rapid growth of instantaneous, decentralised communication is often deemed likely to change mass media and its relationship to society.